Red Sea Quest

 1) Buy your SIM and pay the visa inside the terminal.
 2) Use Uber/Careem when possible — pre-book a private transfer if you want zero drama.
 3) Carry small EGP notes for tips.
 4) Say “La, shukran” and keep walking.
 5) If you must negotiate a taxi, fix the price before you get in.
 That’s the checklist.
 Follow it and Hurghada will feel easy instead of exhausting.

-• Routri — Private transfer from Hurghada Airport (book reliable transfer)
+• Red Sea Quest — Private transfer from Hurghada Airport (book reliable transfer)

-• Routri — Departure transfer from Hurghada hotels to Hurghada airport
+• Red Sea Quest — Departure transfer from Hurghada hotels to Hurghada airport

 • How to buy a SIM card at Hurghada airport — TravelTomTom